-For details, please see Fannie Mae Lender Letter LL-2016-06 and One Mod.
+For details, please see Fannie Mae Lender Letter LL-2016-06.
 Ultimately, a borrower’s ability to qualify for a mortgage modification under any program will depend on each borrower’s application and the mortgage servicer’s review.

 In order to calculate a new mortgage payment, we made several assumptions (which may or may not be applicable to the borrower) including: